-Snedeker 1 stoke back after tying tourney record 10-under 60
+Snedeker’s 10-under 60 ties tourney record at Canadian Open

 Snedeker fired a 10-under 60 to tie the Canadian Open’s record low score.
 That was good enough for an early clubhouse lead at 11 under at Hamilton Golf and Country Club.

-But Kuchar and Brown, playing in the afternoon, went low, too, shooting 7-under 63s and finishing the second round as co-leaders at 12 under.
+But Kuchar and Brown, playing in the afternoon, went low, too.
+They shot 7-under 63s and finished the second round as co-leaders at 12 under.

 Brown and Kuchar agreed that Snedeker’s round was a mixed blessing.
 They said it challenged them to play their best and confirmed that low scores were possible.